CryptoBlades/cb-gitbook-wiki/weapons/what-are-weapons/README.md

 ## CBW

-CBW stands for CryptoBlades Weapon, and are the weapon NFTs present on your wallet.
+CBW stands for CryptoWar Weapon, and are the weapon NFTs present on your wallet.

 If you wish to have CBW visible on your MetaMask wallet, you may add the token through it's contract address found below: